Collabinar: Data Quality and Citizen Science

 Lindsay Poirier, a cultural anthropologist of data cultures, expertise, and infrastructure, will lead an interactive presentation analyzing data quality, stories, and gaps, particularly in the context of community and citizen science.
 How do we discern what constitutes “quality” data as diverse stakeholders play their part in shaping it?
 Across the globe, citizen engagement with practices of data collection, analysis, and visualization has helped to contextualize complex social and environmental issues — balancing the quantitative narratives powerful actors compose with community-based standpoints.
 All data is situated in particular perspectives and the stories that emerge from data are informed by the aims and commitments of those producing it, along with the cultural contexts of its production.
 What gets counted, how data standards are defined, and how information gets presented graphically all involve decisions about what issues matter and why.

-A few key questions we plan to discuss:
+A few key questions we discussed:

 - How do we define data quality in the context of citizen science?